 #6.
 Plan time for Rest

 Going to Disney can be exhausting.
 There is a lot of standing and waiting and standing some more involved when you are spending a whole day at the theme parks.
 Not to mention a lot of walking!

 This goes along with our “Have Realistic Expectations” advice.
 Know your family’s limits and don’t push them past it.
 There is nothing less magical than having overheated, screaming and tired children you’re trying to drag around the parks all day.

-Be sure to take rest breaks, whether at a relaxation station or a longer reprieve at your hotel room.
+Be sure to take rest breaks, whether outside in a shaded area, or a longer reprieve at your hotel room.

 Even as an adult, Disney still exhausts me and I find that planning more rest time during my stay makes my entire trip more enjoyable for me and everyone around me.

 Rest days don’t mean you have to just sit in your room and do nothing, though!
 There are so many relaxing things to do without having to step foot in the theme parks.